AlicanAkkus/Modular-Architecture-Hexagonal-Demo-Project/README.md

 ### History

 This repository is a side project developed while preparing the conference talk "Growing Hexagonal Microservices With TDD" at Java Day Istanbul 2020.
+As the authors of this repository, we've been using hexagonal architecture in all microservices (i.e. more than 50+ microservices) running in production since 2017.
+We believe modularity is the key for building maintainable and high quality software.
+That's why we shared our demo project with the community to attract their interest on the topic.

 ### Roadmap